Bridge Hampton – Men’s Low Secure and Deaf Mental Health

 Beds: 13

-Bridge Hampton at Cygnet Hospital Bury is our highly specialised 13 bed Low Secure Mental Health and Deafness service for men.
+Bridge Hampton at Cygnet Hospital Bury is our 13 bed Low Secure Mental Health and Specialist Deaf Service for men.
 We offer individualised assessment, care and treatment of a wide range of mental disorders, alongside complex communication needs.

-The hospital team includes both Deaf and hearing professionals who provide expertise and resources to enable service users with complex communication needs who may have a mental illness, learning disability or personality disorder to participate safely and as fully as possible in their care and achieve outcomes to support their discharge from hospital.
+The hospital team includes both Deaf and hearing professionals who provide expertise and resources to support the individuals in our care.
+Service users may have communication needs alongside a mental illness, autism, learning disability or personality disorder.
+We support them to participate safely and as fully as possible in their care to achieve outcomes required to be discharged from hospital and continue their care pathway successfully.

-All of our Mental Health and Deafness services use a recovery model and support each service user to achieve realistic goals by:
+All of our Mental Health and Deafness services use a recovery model and support each person to achieve realistic goals by:

 • Establishing and understanding their communication style, how it has developed and the factors that are likely to impact upon communication and behaviour